Fire Safety Policies

 Fire Evacuation Drills

 State law requires regular, unannounced fire drills.
-Whether drills are conducted during the day or night, full cooperation in quickly and safely evacuating a building is expected.
+Whether drills are conducted during the day or night, full cooperation to quickly and safely evacuate a building is expected.

 A student who fails to cooperate or leave the building when a fire alarm sounds is fined $50 and referred to the Dean's Office for disciplinary action.